 - Once logged in, you can view your completed activities, activities in progress, and Add a New Individual Activity.
 You will want to Add a New Individual Activity.

 - Please record all the Individual Activities you have completed or plan to complete before June 30th.
 When you enter your Individual Activity in FLEX, an automatic email will go to your department chair for approval.
 Upon approval of your individual activity and receipt of your evidence of completion sent directly to me, you will be awarded Flex credit.

 Appropriate Evidence: the college requires evidence that you have completed and/or participated in an event outside of the PDC sponsored workshops.
-Submit your evidence to the Nicole Ramirez, Instructional Support Programs Coordinator.
+Submit your evidence to Nicole Brown, Instructional Support Programs Coordinator.
 Here are some common examples accepted as evidence: